DBaack11/VirtualVendingMachine/README.md

 ## How To Use/Interact
  This project is deployed and hosted online at https://colaco.vercel.app/.
 The API is deployed and hosted at https://dbaack.pythonanywhere.com/sodas.
+ #### This is the most convenient way to observe and use this application.

- ### OR
+ ### Running Locally

- There is a 'requirements.txt' which includes all the necessary packages to run the project locally.
+  If you want to run clone this repo and run it locally, there is a 'requirements.txt' which includes all the necessary packages.
- If you clone this repo:
+  Instructions:
  - Confirm you are in the most parent folder 'VirtualVendingMachine' and activate the virtual environment with ```. .venv/bin/activate```
  - Then ```cd virtual_vending_machine-project```
- - followed by running the requirements.txt file with ```pip install -r requirements.txt```
+ - Followed by running the requirements.txt file with ```pip install -r requirements.txt```
  - If successful, start the API with ```python3 manage.py runserver```
  - Open a new terminal tab and navigate to 'virtual_vending_machine-project/frontend' and run ```npm start```
  - You will then need to swap out three separate API fetch URLs:
      - App.js: swap ```https://dbaack.pythonanywhere.com/sodas``` with ```http://localhost:8000/sodas```
      - Soda.js, line 19: swap ```https://dbaack.pythonanywhere.com/sodas/${soda.name}``` with ```http://localhost:8000/sodas/${soda.name}```
      - Soda.js, line 84: swap ```https://dbaack.pythonanywhere.com/sodas/${soda.name}``` with ```http://localhost:8000/sodas/${soda.name}```
+ - The application should then be properly running locally at ```http://localhost:3000```

 ## Mock Situtation
  The company ColaCo has requested a virtual vending machine to be built for their new line of virtual sodas.
 Each soda has a unique cost and available quantity.
 The team has requested the ability to easily change any product information.